 Code of Conduct

-Cigarettes, drugs, alcohol and loud non-spiritual music are not welcome on the farm, nor are meat, fish and eggs.
+Cigarettes, drugs, alcohol and public non-spiritual music are not welcome on the farm, nor are meat, fish and eggs.
 Please make sure to fully abstain from these things during your stay to get a full experience of what the Krishna Village is about.
-Before you apply, please read our complete Code of Conduct and see whether you are aligned with our values.
+Before you apply, please read our complete Code of Conduct and see whether you feel aligned with our values.

 The volunteer experience